 For the professor emeritus of Ohio University, the analysis of images from the rovers on Mars shows sufficient evidence, which justifies investigations.

 As scientists rush to determine if there is life on Mars, the research of the professor emeritus William romoser University of Ohio already shows evidence.
 According to his study, they are clearly visible in the photographs of the rovers present on the red planet.

-Dr. Romoser, specializing in arbovirology and medical / general entomology, has been studying photos from the red planet available on the Internet for years.
-He found numerous examples of insect-like forms, structured similarly to bees, as well as reptile-like forms, both fossil and living.
+Dr. Romoser, specialized in arbovirology and medical / general entomology, for years he has been studying photos from the red planet available on the Internet.
+He found numerous examples of insect-like shapes, structured similar to bees, as well as reptile-like shapes, both fossil and living.
 For those who want, several photos are here, accompanied by a summary pdf.

 Today he presented his findings at the national meeting of the Entomological Society of America in Saint Louis, Missouri.

 "There has been and still is life on Mars", Romoser says bluntly, noting that the images seem to show fossil and living creatures.
 "There is an apparent diversity among the insect-like Martian fauna that exhibits many characteristics similar to the terrestrial insects which I interpret as advanced groups (the presence of wings, their flexion, agile flight and other elements of the legs)."

 Romoser said that while Martian rovers, particularly Curiosity, are looking for indicators of organic activity, there are a number of photos that already offer evidence of life on Mars, because they clearly depict insect and reptile-like shapes.
 Numerous photos show images where body segments of arthropods, along with legs, antennae and wings, can be spotted from the surrounding area, and one even appears to show one of the insects in a steep swoop and then ascend before hitting the ground.